-This recipe for Crock-Pot Mississippi Chicken is low carb & Keto friendly and has 5 Weight Watchers SmartPoints per serving!
+This recipe for Crock-Pot Mississippi Chicken is low carb & Keto friendly and is Weight Watchers friendly too!
 Plus it tastes fantastic & can be made into a slow cooker freezer meal!

 Way back in 2017 I posted an amazing recipe for Mississippi Roast made in the slow cooker and it really is one of my favorite recipes because I just love the zing that comes from the pepperoncini peppers.